 Starting May 1, 2022, you must try to reach out to your partner before your settlement conference, if you can, about things like:

 - procedural matters, such as timelines

 You can do this in person, in writing, or with the help of a lawyer.

 If you don't do this, your settlement conference may be postponed, or you may have to pay your partner's legal costs.

 But you don't have to do this in some situations.
 For example, if there is a no-contact order or there are concerns about family violence by one partner who doesn't have a lawyer.

 Confirm your date

-You and your partner must tell the court that you will be at your date and that you’re ready to move ahead and that you'll be at your settlement conference.
+You and your partner must tell the court that that you're ready to move ahead and that you'll be at your settlement conference.

 You each do this by filling out a Form 17F: Confirmation of Conference.
-Write down the amount of time you think you’ll need, the specific issues that will be discussed, and the documents the judge should read.
+Write down the amount of time you think you'll need at the conference, the specific issues that will be discussed, and the documents the judge should read.

 Give your partner a copy of the form before you give it to the court.